NeelBiswas123/GuessTheWorld/README.md

-The the preview images of my website
+See the preview images of my website at preview1 and preview2.jpg file

 READ the whole readme before trying it